NSO Priddy Leader Hiring Information

 Arctic Fritillary group - WSO 2023

-What is an NSO Priddy Leader?
+What is a Priddy Leader?

 What are evening discussions?

-During NSO, leaders will lead evening discussions to help new students become acquainted with Colorado College and all that it has to offer.
+During orientation, leaders will lead evening discussions to help new students become acquainted with Colorado College and all that it has to offer.
 Evening discussions are a place for new students to ask questions and have conversations about topics that include Academic Life at CC, Social Life at CC, and Planning Ahead and Goal setting among many more.
 Leaders are encouraged to share their own experiences during evening discussions and to answer questions in a way that best benefits and prepares students.

 Do I have to be an Outdoor Education certified Trip Leader to lead?